bigeasy/proof/README.md

 ### Create More Tests More Frequently With Harnesses

-With an Proof harness you can start a test in as little as two lines of code.
+With an Proof harness you can give a test everything it needs to run with as little as two lines of code.

 Write a harness that does the setup for a test.
-It will load the libraries necessary to write a test against the subsystem of your project.
+It will load the libraries necessary to write a test against a subsystem of your project.

-You add a shebang line here, because `proof` will run it for introspection when it generates new tests.
-See the test generation section below.
+By convention, we name give our test harnesses a file name with a base of `proof`.
+This allows us to continue to `require("./proof")`, which is such a clever thing to say.
+The test harness file should have an extension of one of the supported languages, either `.coffee`, `._coffee`, `.js` or `._js`.

+In the harness you create a context `Object` and stuff it with useful bits and pieces for your test.

 ```
-#!/usr/bin/env coffee
 context = {}
 context.example = { firstName: "Alan", lastName: "Gutierrez" }
 context.model = require("../../lib/model")
 module.exports = require("proof") context
 ```

+You would place the above in a file named `proof.coffee`, for example.

 Now you can write tests with a mere two lines of preamble.
-The common setup for your test suite is in your harness.
+The common setup for the tests in your test suite is in your harness.

 ```
 #!/usr/bin/env coffee
-require("./harness") 2, ({ example, model }) ->
+require("./proof") 2, ({ example, model }) ->
   @equal model.fullName(exmaple), "Alan Gutierrez", "full name"
   @equal model.lastNameFirst(exmaple), "Gutierrez, Alan", "last name first"
 ```